 SB 9 IS A “LOT-SPLITTING” BILL that went into effect on January 1st, 2022.
-Often misreported as a “duplex” bill.
-It allows a developer to split a single-family parcel into two equal parcels and build 6 (possibly up to 8) units—a mix of houses, duplexes, and granny flats—where 1 single-family home now stands.
+Often misreported as a “duplex” bill, it allows a developer to split a single-family parcel into two equal parcels and build up to four units (two duplexes) — where a single-family home now stands.
 Visit UnitedNeighbors.net to learn what these bills mean for residential neighborhoods.

 Senate Bill 10 (SB 10) - OPT-IN ONLY

-Senate Bill 10 (SB 10) is an "Opt-In" bill that would authorize a city or county to pass an ordinance, notwithstanding any local restrictions on zoning ordinances, to zone any parcel for up to 10 units of residential density, at a height specified by the ordinance, on any single-family lot if the parcel is located in a transit-rich area, a jobs-rich area, or an urban infill site.
+Senate Bill 10 (SB 10) is an "Opt-In" bill that would authorize a city or county to pass an ordinance, notwithstanding any local restrictions on zoning ordinances, to zone any parcel for up to 14 units of residential density, at a height specified by the ordinance, on any single-family lot if the parcel is located in a transit-rich area, a jobs-rich area, or an urban infill site.
 (These terms apply to most neighborhoods as defined.)
 UPDATE; Mayor Gloria has announced he plans to opt-in to SB 10.

 • SB 9 ENDS SINGLE-FAMILY ZONING STATEWIDE